Queue-Fair/akamai/README.md

 Thus the Akamai Adapter prevents visitors from skipping the queue by disabling the Client-Side JavaScript Adapter, and also eliminates load on your origin server when things get busy.

 These instructions assume you already have a Akamai account with an ION Property with an origin already set up.
 If that's not the case, you should set one up before proceeding and test that it is working with both https and http requests.
-The instructions below also assume you have opted in for the EdgeWorkers Dynamic Compute trial or contract in Akamai Marketplace.
+The instructions below also assume you have opted in for the EdgeWorkers Dynamic Compute or Basic Compute trial or contract in Akamai Marketplace.

 Akamai includes up to 1 million free EdgeWorker requests per month at the time of writing, so you may well find yourself never paying anything.
 Even if you have more than a million page hits per month, the additional cost from Akamai is not substantial.